 Diabetes is a major health issue.
 It is estimated that 30 million people in the United States have diabetes and the numbers are growing.
 Type 2 Diabetes results from a resistance of tissues, especially fat tissues, to the ability of insulin to promote the uptake of glucose from the blood.
 As a result, blood sugar levels rise producing hyperglycemia.
 Diabetes is the 7th leading cause of death in the United States.
 In addition, diabetes is heavily associated with other diseases such as cardiovascular disease, heart attacks, stroke, blindness, kidney disease, and circulatory problems leading to amputations.
 As a result, diabetes doubles the risk of death of any cause compared to individuals of the same age without diabetes.

 Type 2 diabetes is largely preventable.
 One of the reasons for the increasing incidence of Type 2 Diabetes is its association with overweight and obesity which is becoming epidemic in the industrialized world.
 A leading cause of this is a sedentary life style.
 Current treatments for Type 2 Diabetes focus on diet, exercise, and weight control.
 Recently, mindfulness practices have been shown to be helpful in managing diabetes.
 Mindful movement practices such as Tai Chi and Qigong and yoga are mindfulness practices that are also gentle exercises.
 There is accumulating research on the effectiveness of these mindful movement practices for the treatment of Type 2 Diabetes.
 So, it makes sense to examine what has been learned.

 In today’s Research News article “Meditative Movements for Patients with Type 2 Diabetes: A Systematic Review and Meta-Analysis.”
-(See summary below or view the full text of the study at: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6513484/), Zhou and colleagues review, summarize, and perform a meta-analysis of the published research randomized controlled trials of the effectiveness of Tai Chi practice for the treatment of Type 2 Diabetes.
+(See summary below or view the full text of the study at: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7016481/), Xia and colleagues review, summarize, and perform a meta-analysis of the published research literature on the effectiveness of mindful movement practices for the treatment of Type 2 Diabetes.
 They found 21 controlled studies; 6 employing Tai Chi practice, 3 Qigong practice, and 12 yoga.

 CMCS – Center for Mindfulness and Contemplative Studies